Canucks top Leafs 3-2 in OT in return from COVID layoff - WHIZ News

 “This isn’t just your regular win during the regular season,” coach Travis Green said.
 “It’s a special win.
 We’ve gone through a lot here with our group over the last few weeks.”

-Horvat also had an assist, Nils Hoglander had a goal and an assist, and Braden Holtby made 37 saves as the Canucks played their first game since March 24.
-At least 21 players and four members of the coaching staff tested positive for the coronavirus.
+Horvat also had an assist, Nils Hoglander had a goal and an assist, and Braden Holtby made 37 saves for the Canucks, who had at least 21 players and four members of the coaching staff test positive for the coronavirus.

 “I couldn’t be prouder of our guys in that room,” Horvat said, “the way they manned up tonight and stuck with the process and willed their way to that win.”